1. Mechanical properties of materials under uniaxial static tension

 1. Explain the similarities and differences between the quantum free electron conduction theory and the classical conduction theory.

-According to the quantum free electron theory, the inner electrons of each atom in the metal basically maintain the energy state of a single atom, while all valence electrons have different energy states according to the quantization law, that is, they have different energy levels.
+According to the quantum free electron theory, the inner electrons of each atom in the metal retain the energy state of a single atom, while the valence electrons have different energy states due to quantization and have distinct energy levels.

 2. Why does the resistance of metal increase with temperature, while that of semiconductor decreases with temperature?

-The increase of temperature increases the kinetic energy of electrons, causing the increase of the number of free electrons and holes in the crystal, thus increasing the conductivity and decreasing the resistance.
+In semiconductors, conduction is mainly driven by electrons and holes.
+An increase in temperature increases the kinetic energy of electrons, leading to an increase in the number of free electrons and holes in the crystal, and thus an increase in conductivity and a decrease in resistance.

 3. What are the three main indicators of superconductor performance?